 A lot easier to manage than cash, credit cards have become the most essential method of payment when vacationing internationally.

-Having a credit card eliminates the need for converting bills to local cash.
+Having a card eliminates the need for converting bills to local cash.

 Use Cards Accepted Worldwide

-Not all credit cards are accepted around the world.
-AMEX and discover cards, for example, are not accepted in all countries.
+AMEX and Discover cards, for example, are not accepted in all countries.

-to contact your provider to have a new one mailed out before your trip.
+If you simply have a bar on the back of your card, you may want to contact your provider to have a new one mailed out before your trip.

 Bring Multiple Cards

-You should never travel without more than one credit card on you.
+You should never travel without more than one debit card or credit card on you.

 Should you reach a destination or service provider that doesn’t accept your particular card, the card gets declined, or it is lost, you want to have another one as a backup.

 Identity theft and credit card fraud are very common around the world.

 If a transaction is made in another country, your card could be flagged and frozen for suspicious activities.

 Bring Some Cash

-You never know what could happen during your vacation.
+You never know what can happen during your vacation.

 If your wallet gets lost or stolen, you enter an establishment that doesn’t accept cards, or you mistakenly go over your limit, you don’t want to be stranded in another country without the means to get around.
-Having a few hundred

-dollars tucked away will certainly come in handy in any of these situations.
+Having some extra cash tucked away will certainly come in handy in any of these situations.

 Should your credit card get lost or stolen while you’re out of the country you want to contact your credit card company right away.
-The sooner you notify

-them, the sooner they can deactivate the account to avoid fraudulent charges.
-Having information such as the phone number and credit card number makes it easier to get the process completed.
+Preparing before travel and having important information such as the phone number and credit card number makes it easier to get the process completed.

 Check Your Card for Perks

 Review your credit card account to find out what perks you have waiting to take advantage of.

 Some credit cards have travel insurance you can take advantage of which is great for unforeseen circumstances like cancellations, lost luggage, and medical emergencies.

-It’s not uncommon to hop online and check your credit card accounts to see how much money you have to spend, but it is imperative that you be careful where you check this personal information.
+It’s not uncommon to hop online and check your accounts to see how much money you have to spend, but it is imperative that you be careful where you check this personal information.

 These are open internet connections meaning that hackers can easily access and steal your personal information.

 It is best to wait until you can access it from a private and secure internet source.

 Keep Your Cards Secure

 Unfortunately, it is not uncommon for tourists to get robbed.
-While you can’t control all

-Never leave them exposed in your hotel room and keep them in a wallet or purse for safekeeping while you’re out and about.
+Never leave them exposed in your hotel room and keep them in a safe wallet or purse for safekeeping while you’re out and about.

 Having the means to enjoy yourself while you’re there is of extreme importance.

-Just be sure to keep all these tips in mind to ensure that you can enjoy your travels without any
+Just be sure to keep all these tips in mind to ensure that you can enjoy your travels without any hiccups!